hashicorp/nomad/website/source/docs/auth/app-id.html.md

 Name: `app-id`

-The App ID auth backend is a mechanism for machines to authenticate with Vault.
+The App ID auth backend is a mechanism for machines to authenticate with Nomad.
 It works by requiring two hard-to-guess unique pieces of information: a unique app ID, and a unique user ID.

-The goal of this credential provider is to allow elastic users (dynamic machines, containers, etc.) to authenticate with Vault without having to store passwords outside of Vault.
-It is a single method of solving the chicken-and-egg problem of setting up Vault access on a machine.
+The goal of this credential provider is to allow elastic users (dynamic machines, containers, etc.) to authenticate with Nomad without having to store passwords outside of Nomad.
+It is a single method of solving the chicken-and-egg problem of setting up Nomad access on a machine.
 With this provider, nobody except the machine itself has access to both pieces of information necessary to authenticate.
 For example: configuration management will have the app IDs, but the machine itself